matallen/acceptance-brms6-quickstart/README.md

 =

 ### Pre-conditions
-* Install the maven-kie-deployer-plugin that pushes a pre-built kie module into a running BPM Suite
+* Clone and Install the maven-kie-deployer-plugin that pushes a pre-built kie module into a running BPM Suite

 ```
 git clone https://github.com/matallen/maven-kie-deployer-plugin